diffplug/gitfromscratch/manuscript/time-travel/merge/merge.md

 ## How does it work?

 In the example above, we can see that depending on whether we're comparing to side `ABC` or side `123`, there is a completely different set of changes, with no overlap at all.
-Also, we can see that the merge doesn't include only the changes from commit `C` or commit `3`, it includes every change all the way back to where the two branches diverged.
+Also, we can see that the changes are not limited to only those from commit `C` or commit `3`, it includes every change all the way back to where the two branches diverged.

 This is a good hint as to how git makes a merge work.
 The first thing git does is search through history to find the first commit which was shared by both branches.
-Then it asked "what did we (`ABC`) change relative to this common parent?", and "what did they (`123`) change relative to this common parent?".
+Then it asks "what did we (`ABC`) change relative to this common parent?", and "what did they (`123`) change relative to this common parent?".
 The final commit will contain:

 - the files from the common parent
 - plus the changes made in `123`
 - plus the changes made in `ABC`

-Unfortunately, there's a missing bullet point above - what if `123` and `ABC` change the same thing in different and incompatible ways?
+Unfortunately, we're actually missing a bullet point - what if `123` and `ABC` change the same thing in different and incompatible ways?
 These are called **merge conflicts**, and we'll get to them, but first let's think about a special kind of merge which is guaranteed to never have a conflict - the summary merge.

 ## Summarizing changes, with or without history